xavsant/brent_crude_prices/README.md

 On the flipside, models like ARIMA may struggle due to the non-linear trend of the data along with its preference for short-term forecasting (in this case, we are validating ~ 60 data points representing 60 months).

+ For a more detailed analysis, refer to [this](https://github.com/xavsant/brent_crude_prices/blob/main/ANALYSIS.md).

 ---

 ### [2] Dependencies: